|

 At this point, baccarat play may not be over, depending on

 whether or not a third card is required.
-A player does not need to know
+The

 card.